 - configuration inheritance

-- dedicated task to detect duplicate libraries of different versions
+- a dedicated task to detect duplicate libraries with different versions

-we ensure that each library is only added once by product, and the dependecy problem is resolved.
+We ensure that each library is only added once by the product, and the dependency problem is resolved.